riley-momo/asp-wrapper-new/README.md

 -------------

-Suppose that you would like to use the following very simple answer set program that specifies logical inference over superheroes and villains, and which stored in the local file `heroes.asp`:
+Suppose that you would like to use the following very simple answer set program that specifies logical inference over superheroes and villains, and which is stored in the local file `heroes.asp`:

 ```
 % all superheros and villains are persons